-Voters who cannot vote at either the Advance Vote or on Election Day may vote by Special Ballot until TBD p.m. on TBD, 2025.
+Voters who cannot vote at either the Advance Vote or on Election Day may vote by Special Ballot.
+Applications can be requested in writing, by telephone, in person, or by e-mail commencing September 24, 2025, 12:00 noon until 4:30 p.m.
+October 17, 2025.
+Special Ballot votes MUST be received by the Returning Officer by no later than 12:00 noon October 20, 2025.
 Applications will be available online at www.beaver.ab.ca or by calling the County's Returning Officer.
-Applications can be submitted in writing, by telephone, in person, or by e-mail commencing September 24, 2025, 12:00 p.m. until 4:30 p.m.
-October 17, 2025.